(Owen Wilson / Kacey Musgraves – S47 E1)

 Oh, and the best thing about Bleachers being the musical guest (and I’m pretty sure you already knew this) is that the lead singer produced songs for St. Vincent.

-1. I do know that in regards to Bleachers, and speaking of St. Vincent, her SNL performance last time was freaking fantastic to me, cannot wait to see you review that one, if you of course want to continue reviewing musical performances.
+I do know that in regards to Bleachers, and speaking of St. Vincent, her SNL performance last time was freaking fantastic to me, cannot wait to see you review that one, if you of course want to continue reviewing musical performances.
 Reviews that I actually quite enjoy, too bad I’m somewhat illiterate when it comes to certain musical terms, but there’s still time to grow.

-When it comes to Aristotle, I do like him a lot, but when I say favorite, I’m not even talking top 5 or something, I see him as an upper tier cast member, certainly better to me this year than some of the past-their-prime performers, even total professionals Mikey and Alex are having a subpar season so far, (the latter is sadly on par with the rest of his tenure) and let’s not mention Melissa & Chloe.
-And yes, I have no problems with Alex’s GWJBAB, the delivery remains flawless, and I LOVED his Covid commentary last year, it’s just too repetitive sometimes, and Alex should’ve had more Update characters, like his phenomenal Terry Fink.
+When it comes to Aristotle, I do like him a lot, but when I say favorite, I’m not even talking top 5 or something, I see him as an upper tier cast member, certainly better to me this year than some of the past-their-prime performers, even total professionals Mikey and Alex are having a quiet season so far, (the latter is sadly on par with the rest of his tenure) and let’s not mention Melissa & Chloe.
+And yes, I have no problems with Alex’s GWJBAB, the delivery remains flawless, and I LOVED his Covid commentary last year, it’s just too repetitive sometimes, and Alex should’ve had more Update characters, like Terry Fink.